MartaAguilarTaverner/VideoPlayerVidext/README.md

 - Use server actions to handle server side requests
 - Use Next.js app native routing to navigate between pages and components.
 - Implement error handling and loading states for API calls.
-- Write simple documentation in a [README.md](http://readme.md/) file, explaining how to set up and run the application locally.

 ### Bonus points

 - Good design
-- Video player like count
-- Advanced controls on the video player (speed, timeline, full screen, etc)

-## Expected Deliverables

-### Minimum

-- A repository with a Next.js application that meets the functional requirements.
-- A [README.md](http://readme.md/) file describing the setup instructions, how to run the app, and how to test the API calls.

-### Evaluation Criteria

-- Code quality and readability
-- Proper use of React and Next.js features (e.g., server-side rendering, data fetching).
-- Component design and reusability.
-- Styling accuracy and use of TailwindCSS classes.
-- Effective use of tRPC for type-safe APIs.
-- Ease of setup and completeness of documentation.